By Simone Price

 marked the last day of the fiscal year for many nonprofits.
 Most of them have spent these past few months working around the clock to garner enough support to reach their annual goals.
-The pressure is high for these organizations, whose clients are often homeless, sick, disabled, or disenfranchised and who rely on the programs nonprofits provide to meet their basic needs, live, and thrive.
+The pressure is high for these organizations, whose clients are often homeless, sick, disabled, or disenfranchised and who rely on the programs that nonprofits provide to meet their basic needs, to live, and to thrive.

-Now more than ever, each nonprofit desperately needs to prove that they are the best vehicle to execute their mission; doing so means collecting hard data, running efficient operations, developing innovative programs, as well as exhibiting the utmost professionalism and transparency.
+Now more than ever, each nonprofit desperately needs to prove that it is the best vehicle to execute its mission; doing so means collecting hard data, running efficient operations, and developing innovative programs, as well as exhibiting the utmost professionalism and transparency.

-Nonprofits, public servants and other change agents have always found symmetry in small doses, but sporadic, reactionary projects are not moving the needle fast enough to meet the dire demands of needy communities.
-This doesn’t mean that communities aren’t being impacted by the multitude of nonprofits serving them, rather, it means that a substantive, or deep impact, requires regular collaboration.
+Nonprofits, public servants, and other change agents have always found equilibrium in small doses, but sporadic, reactionary projects are not moving the needle fast enough to meet the dire demands of needy communities.
+This doesn’t mean that the multitude of nonprofits serving them isn’t impacting communities; rather, it means that a substantive or deep impact requires regular collaboration.
 Hence, Collective Impact has become a well-documented buzz-phrase in the social sector.

-On June 27th, 2017, TechBridge CEO James Franklin and Director of Impact Karen Cramer, joined a panel hosted by Fluxx to discuss Collective Impact in Action.
+On , TechBridge CEO James Franklin and Director of Impact Karen Cramer joined a panel hosted by Fluxx to discuss Collective Impact in Action.

 Ultimately, it takes more than money to make a difference.
-Organizations like TechBridge are working to make the collaborative process less intimidating; by specializing in impact-focused services like performance measurement and data strategy, nonprofits can find economical ways to prepare themselves for Collective Action, and not a moment too soon.
+Organizations like TechBridge work to make the collaborative process less intimidating.
+By specializing in impact-focused services like performance measurement and data strategy, nonprofits can find economical ways to prepare themselves for Collective Action — not a moment too soon.

 Learn more about TechBridge services →